kitelev/exocortex-public-ontologies/dcterms/dcterms__accessRights rdfs__comment ___.md

 metadata: statement
 rdf__subject: "[[dcterms__accessRights]]"
 rdf__predicate: "[[rdfs__comment]]"
-rdf__object: "Information about who access the resource or an indication of its security status."
+rdf__object: '"Information about who access the resource or an indication of its security status."@en'
 ---